Miaga-o/DiscreteNotes/Discrete_CH8.typ

     6 &= 18 - 12 dot 1
   $

-  - Now, we can backtrack through each step through continuous substitutions, eventually reaching the linear combination form of the greatest common denominator.
+  - Now, we can backtrack through each step through continuous substitutions, making sure to keep multiples of $330$ and $156$ intact.
   $
     gcd(330,156) &= 6 \
     &= 18 - 12 dot 1 \
     &= 18 - (156 - 18 dot 8) dot 1 "by substitution"\
     &= 18 dot 9 - 156 \
     &= (330 - 156 dot 2) dot 9 - 156 "by substitution" \
+    &= 330 dot 9 - 156 dot 18 - 156 \
-    &= underbrace(330 dot 9 - 156 dot (-19), "Linear Combination")
+    &= underbrace(330 dot 9 + 156 dot (-19), "Linear Combination")
   $
   Logically, the linear combination of $330$ and $156$ reduces to 6.
 ])